 Can you get pregnant on bioidentical hormones?

-Is it menopause, perimenopause, pregnancy, or something else that causes night sweats, hot flashes, mood, skin and body changes, spotting, irregular monthly periods, or no menstrual periods?
+, pregnancy, or something else that causes night sweats, hot flashes, mood, skin and body changes, spotting, irregular monthly periods, or no menstrual periods?
 When our bodies begin to change or we experience unusual symptoms that we can’t fully explain, we begin to make up our own conclusions about what’s going on.

 Perimenopausal changes can begin as early as your late 30s or early 40s, so if you’re starting to notice changes in your body, it could be a sign that your body is getting ready for menopause.
 However, if you’re in your 40s and wondering if you can still get pregnant, the short answer is yes, but the chances are minimal.